Biology and Life Habits:

 Carpenter ants are social insects, living in colonies.
 Within the colony winged reproductives are not produced until the colony is established, which takes about two to three years.
 After mating the winged reproductives leave the colony to establish new ones.
 Once established, an average colony contains 2,000 to 3,000 carpenter ants.

 Yes.
 Since carpenter ants are attracted to foods such as honey, jelly, fruit and meat, they can carry disease germs from one area to another.
 Although they do not sting, they can inflict bites.

 In areas where ants are seen and in particular the kitchen, empty bottom cupboards and the bottom of closets.
 Dishes and food should be kept out of the way.
 If ants are seen in the washroom, the vanity should be emptied.
 Sometimes it is necessary for the Reliable Technician to drill into walls and ceiling areas to access a carpenter ant nest.
 Holes will be sealed at the time of service.
 If bait stations are used during the time of service, they should be left where the Reliable Technician places them.
 Please do not disturb.
 Vacate the premises during service and do not re-enter until at least 4 hours after treatment.
 Open windows for 20 minutes after re-entry if possible.
 If you have any questions after the service we would be happy to help, please call.
-We offer carpenter ants control services in Toronto, Pickering, Whitby and Ajax.
+We offer carpenter ants control services in Toronto, Pickering, Whitby, Mississauga and Oakville.

 Warm, moist weather presents ideal conditions for carpenter ant colonies to establish themselves

 The presence of worker ants in your home is one of the first indications of an establishing carpenter ant colony.
 Check all areas where you suspect moisture.
 The presence of frass (chewed wood similar to sawdust) is an indication of an active nest.